calistad/Customer_Analysis/Customer_sentiment.md

 ### Early Stopping

-Early Stopping Criteria were used to avoid the model from overfitting.
-The model might stop training once the accuracy does not increase.
+Early Stopping Criteria were used to prevent the model from overfitting.

 The maximum epochs of this model are 40, but it stopped training at 26 epochs since metrics were not improved anymore.

 ![Screen Shot 2022-07-17 at 3 25 01 PM](https://user-images.githubusercontent.com/88747464/179422365-dc63a1c6-7264-4bb6-ba3b-46389461d343.png)

-Instead of spending time looking over the list and trying to find the best epoch, I would know the final training epoch contains the best result.
+The final training epoch contains the best result.

 However, if the model trains for lesser epochs with a lower number of patience, this can result in a low accuracy score.

 ## Summary